-Most of us familiar with strength and conditioning training understand how important nutrition is to the process of building muscle.
-So, with that in mind it’s only natural to ask:
+Most people familiar with strength and conditioning understand how important nutrition is to the process of building muscle.
+With that in mind it’s only natural to ask:

-- Do the long fasting periods when no calories are consumed impact muscle gain and retention?
+- Do fasting periods (when no calories are consumed) impact on potential muscle gains if training for hypertrophy?

 What the Science Says

-Intermittent fasting has demonstrated in clinical trials an ability to help retain muscle.
+Intermittent fasting has demonstrated in clinical trials an ability to aid with muscle retention.
 Here’s just a few of the studies showing favourable outcomes.

 Where does Low Carb Fit into This?